uiuc-wece/wece-next-app/README.md

 </p>

 ## Background
 We are WECE, the Women in Electrical and Computer Engineering - a student organization at the University of Illinois at Urbana-Champaign dedicated to supporting women within the Illinois ECE department.
-The webapp was initiated by former Infrastruture Director [Eugenia Chen](https://www.linkedin.com/in/eugenia-chen-3aa251131/) and managed by [Joshmita Chintala](https://www.linkedin.com/in/joshmita-chintala-74a1b01a8/).
-This site is now maintained by current Infrastructure Director at WECE, [Estrella Popoca](https://www.linkedin.com/in/elliepopoca/).
+The webapp was initiated by former Infrastruture Director [Eugenia Chen](https://www.linkedin.com/in/eugenia-chen-3aa251131/) and managed by [Joshmita Chintala](https://www.linkedin.com/in/joshmita-chintala-74a1b01a8/) and [Estrella Popoca](https://www.linkedin.com/in/elliepopoca/).
+This site is now maintained by current Infrastructure Director at WECE, Gabriela Hinostroza Perez.

 <br />